chadsec1/decoyim/REPRODUCIBILITY.md

 # Reproducibility

-CoyIM currently only supports reproducible builds on Linux with AMD64.
+DecoyIM currently only supports reproducible builds on Linux with AMD64.
 This document describes both how to do this, but also how to verify the existing signatures.
-The CoyIM reproducibility process generates a file called `build_info` that contains the SHA256 sum of CoyIM binary.
+The DecoyIM reproducibility process generates a file called `build_info` that contains the SHA256 sum of DecoyIM binary.
 Anyone that generates the same file can then generate a detached armored signature and make that available for others to verify.